aeleos/cloudflared/README.md

 2. Add Ingress Rule

-Ingress rules resolve top down, so this should above the - service: https://REVERSEPROXYIP:PORT/ rule.
+Ingress rules resolve top down, so this rule should be above the - service: https://REVERSEPROXYIP:PORT/ rule.

 ```
   - hostname: ssh.domain.com